V-Mitch/track_ssm/README.md

 ![](https://github.com/V-Mitch/track_ssm/blob/master/competitor_kalman_plots.png)

-## Commentary of Model 1
+## Commentary of Model 1 and Discussion

 Many of the assumptions do not reflect realism in this first iteration of the state-space model.
 Hopefully, it provides a good starting point for improvement.

 In order of importance the following most important points are not yet accounted for correctly.
 These initial observations are from general knowledge of the sport:

 -   The runners do not exert full effort in races for qualifications or where the stakes are lower to avoid injury and preserve strength for later races or stages.

 -   Earlier in a season, runners are slower than later in a season even if their general progression is on an uptrend. - As the fitness level improves, it becomes increasingly difficult to make incremental improvements.
 Thus, the transmission function of the fitness level state is not linear and does not have normally distributed "noise".

+-   From my observation and experience it seems as though the distribution of performances is likely negatively skewed and not normally distributed.
+It is more likely for a blunder to happen every so often whereas a "perfect" race is only marginally better than the average performance.

 -   Wind is not accounted for.
 At each race, it is known that a wind blowing against a runner will slow them down whereas a wind blowing behind them will speed them up.

 # Model 2: